10234567Z/Cymatic/README.md

 ```
 1. User dials Cymatic for the first time from their Nokia.
 2. VOICE AGENT detects the Caller ID (+91-XXXX...) has no associated account.
 3. VOICE AGENT → TTS: "Welcome to Cymatic.
 I see you're a new user.
 I'm setting up your secure vault now.
-Please say a 4-digit PIN to secure it."
+Please enter a PIN on your keypad to secure it, then press hash."
-4. User says: "7 4 2 1"
+4. User presses their PIN on the phone keypad (DTMF).
+Silent, never spoken aloud.
-5. REASONING AGENT hashes the PIN.
+5. REASONING AGENT hashes the DTMF PIN.
 6. EXECUTION AGENT calls KeeperHub API to dynamically provision a new Turnkey MPC wallet.
 7. EXECUTION AGENT mints a "Digital Twin" Voice Agent iNFT (ERC-7857) on the **0G Chain** representing the caller.
 8. Cymatic maps the Caller ID + Hashed PIN to the new Turnkey address and stores initial encrypted context in **0G Storage** (KV format).